arya45/100-days-of-code/README.md

 Added my Udacity data analysis project exploring the incidence of missed medical appointments in a dataset of 110.000+ medical appointments in Brazil.
 The repo is called "noshow-brazil".
 I need to add a README in the coming days.

+### Day 3: June 30, 2021

+Added my Udacity data analysis project exploring a dataset of Prosper consumer loans.
+In that project I looked at correlations between different factors and the incidence of defaulted loans.

+Commited the start of my personal project "apartment-sales", which will look into the housing market in Copenhagen.